|Nutrition Facts (per serving)|

-While you can vary the ratio to fit your taste and a particular wine, it's often best to begin with a 3:1 pour.
-This means you'll pour 1 part soda or water for every 3 parts of wine.
+The true beauty of the spritzer is that it will work with any white wine varietal you have on hand.
+Though riesling, pinot grigio, and sauvignon blanc are used most often, you'll also find that a chardonnay or gewürtztraminer is nice as well.
+While you can vary the ratio to fit your taste and a particular wine, it's often best to begin with a 3:1 pour of 1 part soda or water for every 3 parts of wine.

-- Fill a white wine glass or highball glass with ice.
+Fill a white wine glass or highball glass with ice.

-- Pour in the wine.
+Pour in the wine.

-- Top with club soda or mineral water.
+Top with club soda or mineral water.

 How Strong Is the White Wine Spritzer?

-As you might imagine, the White Wine Spritzer is a very mild mixed drink.
+The white wine spritzer is a very mild mixed drink.
 The only alcohol in it is wine, which tends to range from 8 to 14 percent ABV.

 For example, when a 10 percent ABV wine is watered down in the spritzer, the drink will have an alcohol content around 6 percent ABV.
 It really is one of the gentlest drinks you can mix up.